-A detailed guide on electronic artwork is available on our website:
+A detailed guide on electronic artwork is available.

 You are urged to visit this site; some excerpts from the detailed information are given here.

-Regardless of the application used other than Microsoft Office, when your electronic artwork is finalized, please 'Save as' or convert the images to one of the following formats (note the resolution requirements for line drawings, halftones, and line/halftone combinations given below):
+Regardless of the application used, when your electronic artwork is finalized, please 'save as' or convert the images to one of the following formats (note the resolution requirements for line drawings, halftones, and line/halftone combinations given below):

-TIFF (or JPEG): Color or grayscale photographs (halftones), keep to a minimum of 300 dpi.
+TIFF (or JPG): Color or grayscale photographs (halftones): always use a minimum of 300 dpi.

-TIFF (or JPEG): Bitmapped (pure black & white pixels) line drawings, keep to a minimum of 1000 dpi.
+TIFF (or JPG): Bitmapped line drawings: use a minimum of 1000 dpi.

-TIFF (or JPEG): Combinations bitmapped line/half-tone (color or grayscale), keep to a minimum of 500 dpi.
+TIFF (or JPG): Combinations bitmapped line/half-tone (color or grayscale): a minimum of 500 dpi is required.

 Please do not:

-• Supply files that are optimized for screen use (e.g., GIF, BMP, PICT, WPG); these typically have a low number of pixels and limited set of colors;
+• Supply files that are optimized for screen use (e.g., GIF, BMP, PICT, WPG); the resolution is too low.

-• Supply files that are too low in resolution;
+• Supply files that are too low in resolution.

 • Submit graphics that are disproportionately large for the content.

-Submit color illustrations as original photographs, high-quality computer prints or transparencies, close to the size expected in publication, or as 35 mm slides.
 Please make sure that artwork files are in an acceptable format (TIFF (or JPEG), EPS (or PDF) or MS Office files) and with the correct resolution.
-If, together with your accepted article, you submit usable color figures then Elsevier will ensure, at no additional charge, that these figures will appear in color on the Web (e.g., ScienceDirect and other sites) regardless of whether or not these illustrations are reproduced in color in the printed version.
-For color reproduction in print, you will receive information regarding the costs from Elsevier after receipt of your accepted article.
-Please indicate your preference for color: in print or on the Web only.
-For further information on the preparation of electronic artwork, please see http://www.elsevier.com/artworkinstructions.
+If, together with your accepted article, you submit usable color figures then Elsevier will ensure, at no additional charge, that these figures will appear in color online (e.g., ScienceDirect and other sites) in addition to color reproduction in print.
+Further information on the preparation of electronic artwork.

-Elsevier's WebShop (http://webshop.elsevier.com/illustrationservices) offers Illustration Services to authors preparing to submit a manuscript but concerned about the quality of the images accompanying their article.
+Elsevier's Author Services offers Illustration Services to authors preparing to submit a manuscript but concerned about the quality of the images accompanying their article.
 Elsevier's expert illustrators can produce scientific, technical and medical-style images, as well as a full range of charts, tables and graphs.
 Image 'polishing' is also available, where our illustrators take your image(s) and improve them to a professional standard.
 Please visit the website to find out more.

 Ensure that each illustration has a caption.
-Supply captions separately, not attached to the figure.
 A caption should comprise a brief title (not on the figure itself) and a description of the illustration.
 Keep text in the illustrations themselves to a minimum but explain all symbols and abbreviations used.